gsoules/MkDocs/digital-archive/docs/archivist/items.md

 3 &ndash; Make changes
 :   Edit any of the fields on the page that you want to change so that the duplicated
-    item different than the original.
+    item is different than the original.

 4 &ndash; Click the **_Add Item_** button
 :   When you click the **_Add Item_** button, the duplicate item will be added to the Digital Archive.